johnwait/notepad2-mod-jrb/Readme-mod-jrb.txt

   or Visual Studio Code (https://code.visualstudio.com).
 * This fork is not expected to be localized either.

-Contributors to the Notepad2 fork:
+All contributors to the Notepad2 fork:
 * Kai Liu (Notepad2-mod main contributor)
 * RL Vision (for the Bookmarks feature)
 * Aleksandar Lekov